Serge Chaloff

 For those want to know more about the man credited as the first bebop baritonist – a simultaneously inspiring and heartbreaking tale of talent, triumph, addiction and disease – read on.
 Brace yourself, though, because this story is a doozy.

-Given the perfect storm of his lineage and environment that drenched him before he could walk or talk – a 50/50 blend of nature and nurture as rare as there ever was – it’s no great surprise that Chaloff began learning two instruments at age six, piano (his mother being his first teacher) and clarinet (Manuel Valerio of the Boston Symphony Orchestra being his first teacher).
+Given the perfect storm of his lineage and environment that drenched him in music before he could walk or talk – a 50/50 blend of nature and nurture as rare as there ever was – it’s no great surprise that Chaloff began learning two instruments at age six, piano (his mother being his first teacher) and clarinet (Manuel Valerio of the Boston Symphony Orchestra being his first teacher).

 At age 12, Chaloff started teaching himself how to play the saxophone, inspired by Boston native Harry Carney of Duke Ellington’s orchestra.
 ‘Who could teach me?
 I couldn’t chase Carney around,” he said about his autodidactic approach, as quoted in Simon Says: The Sights and Sounds of the Swing Era, 1935-1955 (Arlington House, 1971).
 Chaloff also cited soprano saxophonist Jack Washington of Count Basie’s band as an early influence, saying that he and Carney showed him how to employ the full range of the instrument, the very skill that made Chaloff’s variety of tonality one of the most rarified and revered in jazz history.